-Rava dosa is an instant lacy variety which is made from a mixture of semolina, plain flour, yogurt and water.
-To this batter grated coconut, chopped green chillis, cumin seeds and chopped cashew nut is added.
-Can be served plain or with masala.
+Indeed, Rava dosa is an instant lacy variety which is made from a mixture of semolina, plain flour, yogurt and water.
+In addition grated coconut, chopped green chillis, cumin seeds and chopped cashew nut are added to the batter.
+Actually can be served plain or with masala.

-Wheat flour is used instead of or added with rice.
-A tempering of mustard seeds, cumin seeds, chopped curry leaves and green chillis is added to the batter before making dosa.
+In contrast to the above, wheat flour is used instead of or added with rice to make Godhuma dosa.
+Also, a tempering of mustard seeds, cumin seeds, chopped curry leaves and green chillis is added to the batter before making dosa.

 Priya’s Godhumai dosa is what I really want to try next for Sunday brunch.
 Easy to make and filling.

 Mysore Masala Dosa